mbgh/watermark-img/README.md

 From time to time I want to add some copyright information into an image by tagging it using a watermark under Windows operating systems.
-Therefore, I decided to create some small batch scripts, which allow me do simpy drop the images on the scripts and output a watermarked version of it.
+Therefore, I decided to create some small batch scripts, which allow me to simply drop the images on the scripts and output a watermarked version of it.
 For the watermark placed in the bottom right corner I got inspired by [this article](http://www.xoogu.com/2013/how-to-automatically-watermark-or-batch-watermark-photos-using-imagemagick/).